 Working Hours in Qatar

-- Normally, work week in Qatar is from Sunday to Thursday.
+- Normally, the work week in Qatar is from Sunday to Thursday.

 - Government offices operate from 7 am to 2 pm.

-- Private offices operate from 8 am to 4 pm.
+- Private offices operate from 8 am to 4 pm, or 9 am to 5 pm.

-- Shopping malls generally are open from 10 am to 10 pm.
+- Shopping malls generally are open from 10 am to 10 pm and up to midnight on weekends.

 FAQ on Visiting Qatar